RustCrypto/signatures/slh-dsa/README.md

 Pure Rust implementation of the SLH-DSA (aka SPHINCS+) signature scheme.

-Implemented based on the [FIPS-205 Inital Public Draft].
+Implemented based on the [FIPS-205 Standard].

 ## ⚠️ Security Warning